 General advice on census records and indexes can be found on our Scotland Census page.

 General advice on parish registers throughout Scotland can be found on our Scotland Church Records page.

-Records of testaments, inventories etc. are held at the National Archives of Scotland (formerly the Scottish Record Office).
+Records of testaments, inventories etc. are held at the National Records of Scotland.

-The Hub of the Highlands: the book of Inverness and district: the centenary volume of Inverness Field Club, 1875-1975 / [edited by Loraine Maclean of Dochgarroch].
+The Hub of the Highlands: the book of Inverness and district: the centenary volume of Inverness Field Club, 1875-1975 [edited by Loraine Maclean of Dochgarroch].
 The Albyn Press, 1975 ISBN 0-904505-03-0.
 (This was republished in 1990 by Mercat Press ISBN 0-901824-93-3.)

-Details of Mailing Lists serving Inverness-shire.
+You may wish to check for details of Mailing Lists serving Inverness-shire.

 Index to Secretary's and Particular Register of Sasines for Sheriffdoms of Inverness, Ross, Cromarty and Sutherland preserved in H.M.
-General Register House.
-Edinburgh: HMSO, 1966.
+General Register House Edinburgh: HMSO, 1966.
 The first volume covers the years 1606 to 1608 and 1617 to 1660.

 The dialects of Skye and Ross-shire Carl Hj.
 Borgstrom.
 Oslo: Norwegian Universities Press, 1941.
 (A linguistic survey of the Gaelic dialects of Scotland; v.
 2)